kb-dk/rights-access-metadata/README.md

 # Encoding rights management data: A preliminary test

-This is for finding a way to encode rights management data in a bibliographic record, enabling scripts to automatic checks for accessibility.
+This is for finding a way to encode rights management data in a bibliographic record, enabling scripts to do automatic checks for accessibility.

-The note gives examples how to encode the data exported from Cumulus in a way that enables preservation and discovery systems to deduce what they can or cannot do when it comes to presentation and licensing.
+This note gives examples how to encode the data exported from Cumulus in a way that enables preservation and discovery systems to deduce what they can or cannot do when it comes to presentation and licensing.